NordicPlayground/nRF-Beehavior-Firmware/nRF91/readme.rst

 Following are the current limitations in the nRF9160dk/Thingy:91 code:

+* Due to a firmware issue the 9160 and the 52840 chips have to start at the same time so the program initially crashes and reboots.
+After this reboot the program works as itended.

 * As of now this project only supports nRF CLoud.
 If you want to expand the project to other Cloud services you can use the nRF9160/Cloud_Client example as a guide.

 * The Thingy:91/nRF9160dk need to send a message to nRF Cloud every 5 minutes or you need to manually reconnect to Cloud to send new messages.
 It should be possible to ping nRF Cloud to keep the connection alive, but as of now it is not implemented in this project.

 Dependencies
 ************